anushabh2222/angular/README.md

 # angular
-web4jan is a diffrent project
+web4jan is a different project